dhunt84971/CalendarNotes/README.md

 ```
 NOTE: Substitute the example deb file name with the version that was downloaded.

-This should result in the Calendar Notes application beoming available from the launcher menu.
+This should result in the Calendar Notes application becoming available from the launcher menu.
 This will depend on the distro being used.

 ## Configuration